mebusy/notes/dev_notes/Maxq.md

 As with the Termination condition, the Shielding condition can be verified by analyzing the structure of the MAXQ graph and identifying nodes whose ancestor tasks are terminated.

-In the Taxi domain, a simple example of this arises in the Put task,  which is terminated in all states where the passenger is not in the taxi.
+In the Taxi domain, a simple example of this arises in the Put task,  which is terminated in all states where **the passenger is not in the taxi**.
 This means that we do not need to represent C(Root,s, Put) in these states.

 The result is that, when combined with the Termination condition above, we do not need to explicitly represent the completion function for Put at all!